inuzen/protei-test-react/README.md

  - Use TypeScript and React or Angular 8+ (note: in this release typescript is not used)
  - No UI frameworks

- - Clicking on table header sorts contents
+ - Clicking on table header sorts contents (done)
- - Repeat clicks change the sorting direction
+ - Repeat clicks change the sorting direction (done)
- - Sorting order represented by an icon
+ - Sorting order represented by an icon (done)
- - Currently sorted table header must be highlighted in bold font
+ - Currently sorted table header must be highlighted in bold font (done)

 ## Additional conditions
-- Clicking on publication title row opens a modal with this publication text and comments to it
+- Clicking on publication title row opens a modal with this publication text and comments to it (done)
-- Add filters for columns
+- Add filters for columns (done)
-- Add search by text for publications
+- Add search by text for publications (done)
+Note: I made filters interconnected so it filters based on all of them together.
+Also tried to make it scalable instead of just hardcoded values